 'Moving In Stereo'

-The title cut from the band's sophomore album is a short, but oh so sweet little rocker.
-Bursting out of the track that precedes it ('Shoo Be Doo'- a Suicide influenced electronic tune), 'Candy-O' jumps out and immediately grabs you.
-Orr's vocals are caught somewhere between a Jim Morrison croon and a John Lennon snarl, which fits the song like a glove.
+The title cut from the Cars' sophomore album is a short, but oh-so-sweet little rocker.
+Bursting out of the preceding, Suicide-influenced electronic tune "Shoo Be Doo," "Candy-O" jumps out and immediately grabs you.
+Benjamin Orr's vocals are caught somewhere between a Jim Morrison croon and a John Lennon snarl, which fits the song like a glove.
 Add another superb guitar solo from Elliot Easton, and we have a winner!

 'All Mixed Up'

-The ending track on the Cars' debut LP remains one of the band's finest moments.
+The ending track on the Cars' debut LP remains one of their finest moments.
 The haunting mood created on this track has no equal in the band's catalog.
 Orr's vocal is full of yearning, confusion and drama.
 Throw in some layered Queen-like back-up vocals (no coincidence since producer Roy Thomas Baker was behind the board) and you have a perfect ending to a perfect album.
 The smoky sax solo at song's end sends us off into the night.
-Ace all the way!

 'Just What I Needed'

-'Just What I Needed' was probably the first thing most listeners heard from the Cars, and a better starting point would be hard to find.
-Released as a single in the spring of 1978, 'Just What I Needed' made it up to No. 27 and paved the way for what would follow.
+"Just What I Needed" was probably the first thing most listeners heard from the Cars, and a better starting point would be hard to find.
+Released as a single in the spring of 1978, the song made it up to No. 27 and paved the way for what would follow.
 It is still, in many ways, the definitive Cars song and has lost none of its zest over the years.
-Ben Orr's vocals are delivered in the perfect pop style needed to further sell this gem.
-Pop perfection in three minutes, the way it was meant to be.
+Benjamin Orr's perfect vocal completes a piece of three-minute pop perfection, the way it was meant to be.